Works

 Biography

-American Artist Frank Stella is considered to be one of the country’s greatest living Abstract Expressionists.
+American Artist Frank Stella is considered to be one of the country’s greatest Abstract Expressionists.
 Stella is known for pioneering new expressions in minimalism, nonrepresentational painting and hybrid works that bridge the gap between sculpture and two-dimensional painting.
 Influenced by the likes of Jackson Pollock and Jasper Johns, Frank Stella’s works helped set a tone for the emotionally detached style of Pop Artists emerging in the 1960s, including Andy Warhol and Roy Lichtenstein.

 What you see is what you see.”